What Are the Rights of Unmarried Fathers in Florida?

 According to Florida law, unmarried fathers will gain custody rights once paternity has been established.
 When making a child custody decision, the court will consider the following:

-- History of substance abuse or violence on the part of either parent.
-If there is such a history, the child may be awarded to the parent without such a history, but the court may allow and approve contact with both parents.
+3. If either parent has a history of substance abuse or violence, the court may award custody of the child to the parent without such a history.
+However, the court may still permit and approve contact with both parents.

 Establishing a Parenting Plan